 The date of the monastic rule is 1129, it was approved during the Council held at Troyes and inspired by the work of the Cistercian, Saint Bernand of Clairvaux.

 Ten years after a bull by Pope Innocent II, Omne Datum Optimum, established the political independence of the Order of the Temple, especially concerning the taxes payments.
 This allowed the Knights Templar to keep enormous richnesses, coming mostly from donations.
-Otherwise, there is someone who suggests the Knights Templar would have found treasures buried inside the Mount of the Temple in Jerusalem: holy relics, once kept in the Temple of Solomon, like the Ark of the Covenant or the Holy Grail.
+Otherwise, there is someone who suggests the Knights Templar could have found treasures buried inside the Mount of the Temple in Jerusalem: holy relics, once kept in the Temple of Solomon, like the Ark of the Covenant or the Holy Grail.

 Hugues de Payns died in 1136 and, according to the historicist Marco Antonio Guarini, it would be buried inside the church of Saint Jack in Ferrara.